-Assistive Technology (AT) helps people with disabilities be independent.
+Assistive technology (AT) helps people with disabilities live more independently.

 - wheelchairs or scooters that help you get around

-- talking computers or communication boards that make it easier for you to use computers
+- talking computers, iPads, communication boards and other devices that make it possible for you to communicate

 - computer equipment

-- hearing aids, personal FM units and other things to help you hear
+- hearing aids, personal FM units and other devices to help you hear

 - lifts and stair glides that help you get around your home

-- workplace modifications and equipment to help you at work
+- workplace changes and equipment to help you work

-The AT Tryout and Access Center at the Center on Disability and Community Inclusion (CDCI) provides information, referrals and hands-on experience with Assistive Technology for Vermonters of all ages and abilities.
+The AT Tryout and Access Center at the University of Vermont’s Center on Disability and Community Inclusion (CDCI) provides information, referrals and hands-on experience with assistive technology for Vermonters of all ages and abilities.